cjbauer/brainphrase/README.md

 > ...3 lines omitted...

-* Example of an 128 bit sentence:
+* Example of a 128 bit sentence:

 ./genbrainphrase128